andrewthegr8/Term-Project-ME-405/docs/source/overview.rst

 the robot successfully completing the course.

-In the video, the robot uses an IR line sensor to follow the line until the "Y" at which point it targets checkpoints and solo cups on the course.
+In the video, the robot uses an IR line sensor to follow the line until the "Y" at which point it targets checkpoints and solo cups while avoiding obstacles.
+It also utilizes its bump sensor to detect and avoid the "wall" near the start.

 .. raw:: html